open-data-kazakhstan/demographics-kz/README.md

 Data is in CSV format and synced with upstream source monthly.
 It is sourced from https://data.egov.kz/datasets/view?index=kazakstan_respublikasy_halkyny1.

+**Note:** Since data.egov.kz requested for a signed key for authorization, we just downloaded and put in directory *archive*.
+It is temporary solution

 We have processed the source data to make it normalized and derived from it several aggregated datasets:

 * `data/regions-age-sex.csv` - data by region, age and sex.